 How do I apply for the Coca-Cola Scholars Scholarship?

 An initial application becomes available on our website in August each year.
-If you are at that time high school senior with at least a 3.0 GPA, you may apply by completing the online application by the October 31 deadline.
-The application asks for you to list your grades, school and community activities, and employment, but no essays or additional materials are required.
+If you are at that time a high school senior with at least a 3.0 GPA, you may apply by completing the online application by the October 31 deadline.
+The application requires you to list your grades, school and community activities, and employment, but no essays or additional materials are required.

 Can I mail in a paper application?